hendr1km/dropout/articles/paper.md

 # Statement of need

 `dropout` is an R package [@R] available on CRAN that is designed to distinguish between different types of missing values in survey data.
 It allows users to identify whether missing values are due to complete dropouts - participants who stop answering the questionnaire completely, participants who skip whole sections, or isolated instances of NA values.
-Unlike current R packages that deal with missing values in data analysis by (visually) producing summary statistics that treat each missing value equally, such as `naniar` [@naniar] and `mde` [@mde], `dropout` classifies missing values based on the occurrence of single missing values, section `dropout`s and complete `dropout`s.
+Unlike current R packages that deal with missing values in data analysis by (visually) producing summary statistics that treat each missing value equally, such as `naniar` [@naniar] and `mde` [@mde], `dropout` classifies missing values based on the occurrence of single missing values, section dropouts and complete dropouts.
 This allows `dropout` to produce summary statistics of different response patterns and relate them to the overall occurrence of missing values.
 However, unlike `daqapo` [@daqapo], a package that can also be used to find sequential gaps of missing values for participants, `dropout` allows you to use its summary statistics and detect participants based on their classified response pattern in your further data cleaning and analysis workflow.

 # Usage